whatmakeart/whatmakeart.github.io/content/making/fabrication.md

 ### Triangles are Strong

-Triangles are strong, L's are lame and squares are okay, and circles are amazing but hard to use.
+Triangles are strong, L's are lame, squares are okay, and circles are amazing but hard to use.

 ### Common Types of Joints